RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_7_101/lab8-cicd.md

 {{% panel "Web Console Steps" %}}

 <blockquote>
-Browse to original landing page, and click "New Project".
+Browse to original landing page, and click "+ Create Project".
 </blockquote>
 <img src="../images/ocp-lab-cicd-new-project.png" width="200"><br/>

 <blockquote>
-Fill in the Name and Display Name of the project as "cicd-{YOUR#}" and click "Create"
+Fill in the Name and Display Name of the project as "cicd-{YOUR#}" as shown below and click "Create"
 </blockquote>
 <img src="../images/ocp-lab-cicd-new-project-detail.png" width="600"><br/>
 {{% /panel %}}